tamusyosus/web-insight-ai/README.md

 # Web Insight AI

-Web Insight AI is a Retrieval-Augmented Generation (RAG) application that enables users to interact with website content using natural language.
-Users can provide one or more website URLs, and the application extracts the webpage content, processes it, and answers questions based on the retrieved information.
+Web Insight AI is a Retrieval-Augmented Generation (RAG) application that enables users to ask questions about the content of one or more websites.
+Instead of manually searching through lengthy webpages, users can provide website URLs and receive context-aware answers generated from the retrieved webpage content.

-The project combines web scraping, semantic search, vector embeddings, and a Large Language Model (LLM) to provide accurate and context-aware responses.
-It demonstrates the practical implementation of a complete RAG pipeline using Python.
+The application combines web scraping, semantic search, vector embeddings, and a Large Language Model (LLM) to build an end-to-end RAG pipeline.

 ---

 ## Project Overview

-Reading lengthy webpages to find specific information can be time-consuming.
-Web Insight AI simplifies this process by allowing users to ask questions directly about website content.

-The application extracts text from webpages, divides it into smaller chunks, converts each chunk into vector embeddings using Sentence Transformers, stores them in a FAISS vector index, and retrieves the most relevant information when a question is asked.
-The retrieved context is then provided to the language model to generate an accurate response.
+The application works by extracting text from one or more webpages, cleaning the content, splitting it into overlapping text chunks, generating vector embeddings using Sentence Transformers, and storing those embeddings in a FAISS vector database.

+When a user asks a question, the application retrieves the most relevant text chunks through semantic search and provides them to the language model, which generates an answer based only on the retrieved context.
 ---

 ## Features

-- Extracts content from one or multiple websites
+- Process one or multiple website URLs
-- Processes webpage text into manageable chunks
+- Automatic webpage text extraction
+- HTML cleaning and preprocessing
+- Overlapping text chunking
-- Generates vector embeddings using Sentence Transformers
+- Semantic search using Sentence Transformers
-- Stores embeddings using FAISS for efficient similarity search
+- Fast vector similarity search using FAISS
-- Retrieves the most relevant webpage content through semantic search
-- Generates context-aware answers using Retrieval-Augmented Generation (RAG)
+- Context-aware question answering with Retrieval-Augmented Generation (RAG)
+- Adjustable response styles (Brief, Balanced and Detailed)
-- Simple and interactive user interface built with Streamlit
+- Interactive Streamlit interface
+- Displays the source webpages used to generate each answer

 ---